J3ne4ek/LLMAgent_server/README.md

 ```

 ## Usage
-To use this app, run server
+To use this app, put OPENAI_API_KEY in .env file and run server

 ```bash
 poetry run python app.py